salsa-rs/salsa/book/src/tutorial/db.md

 {{#include ../../../calc-example/calc/src/db.rs:db_impl}}
 ```

+The `salsa::Database` trait includes a method `salsa_event` that you can choose to override
+to give yourself more insight into how salsa is executing.
+`salsa_event` is invoked when notable events occur, such as a function being executed
+or a result being re-used.
+Its default behavior is just to log the event using the `log` facade, so if you do not override
+`salsa_event`, and you setup the [`env_logger`](https://crates.io/crates/env_logger) crate,
+you can run your program with `RUST_LOG=salsa` to view what is happening.

+In our case, we are going to override the method to both issue a debug event (viewable with `RUST_LOG=calc`)
+and push some logging events for later observation.

 ## Implementing the `salsa::ParallelDatabase` trait

 If you want to permit accessing your database from multiple threads at once, then you also need to implement the `ParallelDatabase` trait: